MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Return From Vacation:**

-    - If employee returned, Muqeem status will change to the employee status as inside-kingdom status.
+   - If employee returned, Muqeem status will be Valid

-    - If does not complete the stage with muqeem integration, then it will process manually with validate muqeem status and employee status, and complete the request,
+   - If employee active in customer contract, employee status will changes to Working-WithCustomer and process will moved to completed stage

+   - If employee not active in customer contract,CheckIn Process will create in Lodging module.

+   - Once CheckIn Process Completed, Process will moved to Completed.

       - *In The action field is following to,*

           **1-[Complete](#completed-6)** - User Complete the request and refer to [Completed](#completed-6) Stage.

 - ### **Visa Expired:**

-    - In this stage, ERE Visa expired is received to extend the validation
+    - In this stage, ERE Visa expired and received to extend the validation

     - If Exit Re Entry date is expired and muqeem is expired, then that request is moved to **Visa Expired** stage.